NEW: AI SEO Playbook

 • Mentions in AI summaries boost brand authority and positioning but also contribute to zero-click searches and lower CTRs.

-• In 78% of cases, AI Overviews include lists, so structuring your content with tables, short sentences, and other scannable formats increases the likelihood that it will be included in the summaries.
+• In 78% of cases, AI Overviews include lists, so structuring your content with them and other scanable formats increases the likelihood that it will be included in the summaries.

 • A strong technical background, semantic clustering with natural entity usage, and regular content updates also increase the chance of AIO inclusion while ensuring high performance in traditional search results.